How to Prevent Old Debts from Coming Back to Life

 Generally speaking, any collector that doesn’t abide by the rules laid out in the Fair Debt Collection Practices Act (FDCPA) is breaking the law and may be acting fraudulently.

-Finally, it’s important to remember that the question of whether or not you can be sued for a debt is not the same as the question of whether or not you are responsible for the debt.
+Finally, it’s important to remember that the question of whether or not you can be sued for a debt is not the same as the question of whether or not you're responsible for the debt.
 For each debt, there are three things to consider:

-- Collection Status – Debt itself never expires.
+- Collection status – Debt itself never expires.
 The statute of limitations may expire and it may fall off of your credit report, but if the debt is never paid, it never goes away.
 As long as they follow the rules of the FDCPA, a collector may attempt to collect on a debt for the rest of recorded time.
 They probably won’t, of course, but it would be within their rights to do so.
-If you’d prefer they didn’t, you can always pay the debt (either in full or for less than the full balance), or you can send a written request asking the collector to not contact you again.
+If you’d prefer they didn’t, you can always pay the debt, or you can send a written request asking the collector to not contact you again.

 Laws and consumer protections are great, but they can only do so much for you if you don’t know what they are.
 When it comes to old debts, be cautious and know your rights.